saasforge/book-on-deployment/Chapter I - AWS.md

 Click the Create New Application link on the right top, then enter its name.

 :point_right: **Note.
 An application in terms of AWS is not what you use to think about.
 We found the terminology pretty confusing.
-What AWS says about application: "An Elastic Beanstalk application is a logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations.
-In Elastic Beanstalk an application is conceptually similar to a folder."
-And it's not a folder where you have your applications's files as you may think, it's rather a folder where you have you multiple folders or apps containing applications.
+What AWS says about the application: *"An Elastic Beanstalk application is a logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations.
+In Elastic Beanstalk an application is conceptually similar to a folder."* And it's not a folder where you have your application's files as you may think, it's rather a folder where you have you multiple folders containing applications.
 So, probably the best way is to think about "application" is to consider it as a set of applications.**

 Okay, to confuse you even more, AWS called the apps "environments".
-We are going to create one soon, but first let's go back to your app's terminal.
+We are going to create one soon, but first, let's go back to your app's terminal.

 We suppose you already have your app ready for deployment.
 We are currently working with Python/Flask apps, so let's assume you already have one.